North Adelaide

 North Adelaide shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-North Adelaide's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15 and above, 52.5% have university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-The area's most common university qualification is the Bachelor degree at 31.1%, followed by postgraduate qualifications at 16.8% and graduate diplomas at 4.6%.
-Vocational pathways account for 19.8% of qualifications, with advanced diplomas at 8.3% and certificates at 11.5%.
+North Adelaide has a notably higher educational attainment than broader averages.
+Among residents aged 15 or above, 52.5% hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+This significant educational advantage is driven by bachelor degrees, which are held by 31.1% of residents, followed by postgraduate qualifications at 16.8%, and graduate diplomas at 4.6%.
+Vocational pathways account for 19.8% of qualifications among those aged 15 or above, with advanced diplomas making up 8.3% and certificates accounting for 11.5%.

-Educational participation is high in North Adelaide, with 34.5% of residents currently enrolled in formal education.
-This includes 22.6% in tertiary education, 4.2% in primary education, and 3.1% pursuing secondary education.
+Educational participation is particularly high in North Adelaide, with 34.5% of residents currently enrolled in formal education.
+This includes 22.6% pursuing tertiary education, 4.2% in primary education, and 3.1% in secondary education.

 Frequently Asked Questions - Education